About the Playford Trust

-Traditionally, the Trust’s funding came from the South Australian Government and was supplemented to a relatively limited degree with donations from individuals and the corporate sector, as well as some bequests.
+Traditionally, the Trust’s funding came from the South Australian Government and was supplemented with donations from individuals and the corporate sector, as well as some bequests.
 In recent years, the Board has actively engaged with industry, university and community partners to significantly increase the number of scholarships and awards it offers, and the value of its annual disbursements.

 Funds to finance the Trust’s programs now come from a range of sources, including an annual State Government grant, income from its own investment fund, contributions or sponsorships from businesses and industry associations, donations from individuals and foundations, additional grants from government, and bequests.

-The State Government provides the Trust part-time administrative support from within the Department of Premier and Cabinet.
+The State Government provides the Trust with administrative support from within the Department of Premier and Cabinet.
 The Trust itself contracts additional part-time assistance for administration of its scholarship program.

 The Trust carefully invests its capital and has distributed funds to more than 400 students in the past ten years.